The Polymatroid Representation of a Greedoid, and Associated Galois Connections: Polymatroid Representations

 \subsection{Optimism}

-Now, with Lemma~\ref{lem:aligned-mr} we can derive properties approximating those of matroids.
-First, suppose one wishes to build a basic word $x_1\ldots x_r \in\glang$ in an iterative fashion.
-A subtle property of a matroid (without loops) is that every letter $y$ is a continuation of the empty word $\epsilon$, and remains so until the first prefix containing the letter $y$ in its span.
-This comes from the monotonicity of the matroid span, a property lost in the greedoid setting.
-However, we can axiomatically describe a weakening of this property via a condition we call \emph{optimism}, stating that every letter is a continuation at some point when building a basic word. \begin{definition}[Optimistic Greedoid] A greedoid $\glang$ is \emph{optimistic} if and only if for all letters $y\in\univ$ which are not loops, and basic words $x_1\ldots x_r \in \glang$, there exists some index $i$ such that $y \in \Gamma[x_1\ldots x_i]$. \end{definition}
+Suppose one wishes to build a basic word $x_1\ldots x_r \in\glang$ in an iterative fashion.
+A subtle property of a normal matroid is that a letter $y$ is a continuation of the empty word $\epsilon$, and remains so until the first prefix containing $y$ in its span.
+However, this dynamic is lost in the greedoid setting.
+Because of its usefulness, we introduce a weakening of this dynamic being every letter is a continuation at \emph{some} point when building basic words step by step.
+We call this \emph{optimism}. \begin{definition}[Optimistic Greedoid] A greedoid $\glang$ is \emph{optimistic} if and only if for all $y\in\univ$ which are not loops, and basic words $x_1\ldots x_r \in \glang$, there exists some index $i$ such that $y \in \Gamma[x_1\ldots x_i]$.
+Furthermore, $\glang$ is \emph{strongly optimistic} if and only if there exists an index $i$ such that,

-One can observe that all examples of polymatroid greedoids given in the start of Section~\ref{sec:pm-greedoid} display optimism.
-This is generally true, as Corollary~\ref{cor:contiguous} will show that polymatroid greedoids possess a stronger form of optimism due to the monotonicity of the representation.
-However, for the sake of clarifying the position of optimistic greedoids within the general taxonomy, we point out that not all interval greedoids are optimistic.
-Indeed, \emph{trimmed matroids} (which are a combination of matroids and antimatroids in a certain technical sense) constitute such a counterexample.
-Furthermore, the \emph{antimatroid} (more general than the poset antimatroid from Example~\ref{ex:poset-antimatroid}) is an optimistic greedoid which does not possess the interval property.
-We elaborate on the reasoning behind these examples in Appendix~\ref{app:optimism}, and show this relationship in Figure~\ref{fig:optimism}.

-That being said, because this condition enforces every letter $y$ be ``considered'' by the greedy algorithm before it is invalidated as a continuation (in the sense that $\alpha \in \glang$ is such that there exists no suffix $\beta \in \univ^*$ where $y\in \Gamma[\alpha \beta]$), we view optimism as an important property in its own right.
-However, optimism will play a strong technical role in our work, as when combined with the interval property the Forking Lemma can be employed to make strong claims about the nature of a feasible word's continuations (see the proof of Lemma~\ref{lem:kern->aligned-rep}, for example).
-Now, we will see that aligned representations imply a strong form of optimism.
-This will be implied by the following lemma, which uses the gap presented in Lemma~\ref{lem:aligned-mr} to show that the longest prefix of $x_1\ldots x_r$ giving $y$ a nonzero marginal return must assign $y$ a marginal return of one.